unior-nlp-research-group/melld/README.md

 # Meta-SHARE Enriched LLD

-Repository for the resource MELLD from the paper Paving the Way for Enriched Metadata ofLinguistic Linked Data.
+Repository for the resource MELLD from the paper Paving the Way for Enriched Metadata of Linguistic Linked Data.

 _Authors :_
  - Maria Pia di Buono,